Stomping Grounds (TV series)

 Stomping Grounds is an American travel and boating show produced by Boat Trader and hosted by Ryan McVinney that originally premiered on YouTube on March 5, 2021, followed by the official television release of the first season on various streaming platforms on Apr 4, 2022.

-In the show, McVinney travels across America uncovering local boating traditions and on-the-water culture, meeting up with local boaters who share tales of cherished pastimes and legendary lore from their neck of the woods.
+In the show, McVinney travels across America uncovering local boating traditions and on-the-water culture, meeting up with local boaters who share why they love their boats along with tales of cherished pastimes and legendary lore from their local waters.
 The series embarks on boating adventures across a diverse range of waterways to capture the essence of America's varied rivers, lakes, bays and oceans.
 Each episode explores different types of boats and unique watercraft used for various activities, from fishing to water sports, and delves into key features that make certain vessels ideal for their intended purposes.

 Pilot Season

 The first three episodes travel to Cape Cod, Massachusetts, Florida's Panhandle region and Wilmington, North Carolina visiting with a host of celebrated boaters, including Brian Kelley of Florida Georgia Line, Netflix's Outer Banks creator Jonas Pate, legendary champion powerboat racer Reggie Fountain and many more.